Bertogim/Advanced-Features/README.md

-# Advance Features
+# Advanced Features

-This mod takes features out of the Advance Company mod.
+This mod takes features out of the Advanced Company mod.

 # Features